kaushik8888/hdwallet/readme.md

 - click Send Transaction **button**:

 Transaction Successfull:
-- If amount of Ether in Wallet >= (amount of Ether to send + gas price), Transaction hash is generated and equivalent amount will be decuted from the wallet address.
+- If amount of Ether in Wallet >= (amount of Ether to send + gas price), Transaction hash is generated and equivalent amount of ether will be decuted from the wallet address.

 Transaction Failed:
 - If amount of Ether in Wallet < (amount of Ether to send + gas price), Transaction fail and error message is shown.